Hello and welcome. This is where I introduce myself and say a little about my journey into personal development work.

 which may hardly even register – even more so with children

-Trauma doesn’t necessarily stem from a big shock such as losing someone, it can be caused by something as innocuous as a teacher humiliating you in front of your peers when they scolded your spelling.
+Trauma doesn’t necessarily stem from a big shock such as losing someone, it can be caused by something as innocuous as a teacher humiliating you in front of your class when mocking your spelling.

 This isn’t demonising teachers, they’re among my best friends.
 We all have bad hair days, but it’s worth noting that even a tone of voice can traumatise.
 It’s not the event it’s how your subconscious reads it at the time, and how that plays out going forwards.